Skip links

 in Tags

-4096^4096 ns: time taken by a 1GHz Turing machine (doing 1 instruction every 1ns) with 6 states to write all the “1s” it can write, according to the Busy Beaver Problem.
-Busy Beaver problem: given a Turing machine that halts, how many “1s” can it write before halting?
+4096^4096 ns: time taken by a 1GHz Turing machine (executing 1 instruction every 1ns) with 6 states to write all the 1s it can write, according to the Busy Beaver Problem.
+Busy Beaver problem: given a halting Turing machine, how many 1s can it write before halting?
 If the Turing machine in question has n states, this number is denoted S(n) and grows faster than any computable function f(n).
-If the Turing machine has 4 states, it writes 13 ones, if it has 5 states it writes at least 4098 ones (Buntrock-Marxen beaver, 1989), if it has 6 states it writes an enormous number of ones, not yet calculated but surely > 4096^4096 (MW Green’s Theorem, 1964).
+If the Turing machine has 4 states, it writes 13 ones, if it has 5 states it writes at least 4098 ones (Buntrock-Marxen beaver, 1989), if it has 6 states it writes an enormous number of ones, not yet calculated but certainly > 4096^4096 (M.W.
+Green’s Theorem, 1964).

 in Tags

-Positrons e+ created by protons p+ meet electrons e- and are transformed into energy.
-At this point the 10^79 particles that made up the universe should be energy (…) Entropy – the Second Law of Thermodynamics – is the implacable winner.
+The e+ positrons created by the p+ protons encounter the e- electrons and are transformed into energy.
+At this point, the 10^79 particles that made up the universe should be energy (…) Entropy—the Second Law of Thermodynamics—is the implacable winner.
 Uniform Chaos.
 It was nice while it lasted…

 in Tags